 Upon completion of the Foundation Programme training, trainees will be able to transfer into Tier 2 to either continue their core or specialty training or pursue another career route.

-Further detail on Tier 4 is available on the Home Office (UK Visas and Immigration) website.
+Further detail on Tier 4 is available on the GOV.UK website.